ropufan/TeamsMeetingRooms/partners/offerlisting.md

 ![Partner Center - Commercial Marketplace](./../images/publishing/step6_listing2.png "Listing details #2")

+Things to look out for here:

+- the file names should not include any spaces

 ![Partner Center - Commercial Marketplace](./../images/publishing/step7_listing3.png "Listing details #3")

+Things to look out for here:

+- the required resolutions need to be matched
+- the required PNG format needs to be matched

-`Save Draft` before moving on to the next page.
+Don't forget to `Save Draft` before moving on to the next page.

 The next step that you will need to take is to [define your Pricing and Availability](pricingavailability.md)